riceric22/riceric22.github.io/moml.md

 We will accompany these topics with several examples demonstrating how these core techniques are used to prove fundamental results about machine learning algorithms.

-**Grading**: There will be weekly homeworks totaling 55% of your grade.
+**Grading**: There will be approximately 11 homeworks (estimated weekly) totaling 55% of your grade.
 There will also be 3 midterms at 15% each, one per focus area.

 ### Schedule